Modelling in Teaching: How to Show Before You Ask

 Begin implementing effective modelling by selecting a specific lesson where you can demonstrate the complete thinking process from start to finish.
 Focus on making your internal dialogue explicit, explaining not just what you are doing but why you are making particular choices.
 For instance, when modelling essay writing, verbalise how you select evidence, structure arguments, and revise sentences for clarity.
 This explicit instruction helps students understand the cognitive steps involved in complex tasks.

 Collaborate with colleagues to observe each other's modelling techniques and share successful strategies across your department or school.
 Consider creating a brief reflection checklist to evaluate your modelling sessions: Did students understand the key steps?
 Were thinking processes made visible?
 What questions arose that suggest areas for further modelling?
-Regular practice and adjustment of your approach will strengthen this essential classroom practice.
+Regular practise and adjustment of your approach will strengthen this essential classroom practise.

 Ultimately, effective modelling transforms teaching from telling students what to do to showing them how expert practitioners think and work.
 This teaching strategy bridges the gap between teacher knowledge and student understanding, creating clearer pathways for learning success.